Mauricio-Gidi/nuke-heavy-node-optimizer/README.md

 2. **Copy the plugin folder**

-   From this repository, copy the entire `nuke_optimizer` directory into your `.nuke` folder, so you end up with:
+   Copy the entire `nuke_optimizer` directory into your `.nuke` folder, so you end up with:

    ```text
    ~/.nuke/